 Every child is different and so are their needs.
-If one method or technique isn’t working, try another one, but DON’T give up on the child.
-It took a while to find the right martial art for Jay to practice based on his interests and personality because each discipline requires slightly different skills and techniques in order to be successful.
-Depending on your child, they will prefer one over the others.
+If one method or technique isn’t working, try another one but DO NOT give up.
+It took a while to find the right martial art for our son to practice based on his interests and personality because each discipline requires slightly different skills and techniques in order to be successful.
+Depending on your child, they will prefer one martial art over the others.
 Finding the right match begins by understanding each discipline and philosophy, and how it will help your child overcome their challenges.